 Still, for the Burmese it’s the Americans that count.

-Even days before the U.S. action, Zaw Naing says his phone was ringing off the hook with American companies such as GeoEye Inc. (GEOY), a Herndon, Virginia-based satellite-image provider, interested in partnering with him.
+Even days before the U.S. action, Zaw Naing says his phone was ringing off the hook with American companies such as GeoEye Inc. (GEOY:US), a Herndon, Virginia-based satellite-image provider, interested in partnering with him.

 “American sanctions are very important, very influential,” he said.
 “I have been telling Americans since 2008 that this government is serious about change.
 You believe me?”